emberjs/rfcs/text/0632-deprecate-string-based-actions.md

 <button {{on "click" this.actionName}}>Action Label</button>
 ```

-so that it can eventually become:
+so that it can eventually become, once refactored to native classes:

 ```js
 export class extends Component {